 Lemonade (LMND) Gains As Market Dips: What You Should Know

-Investors will be hoping for strength from LMND as it approaches its next earnings release.
+LMND will be looking to display strength as it nears its next earnings release.

 Investors should also note any recent changes to analyst estimates for LMND.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+These revisions help to show the ever-changing nature of near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 Within the past 30 days, our consensus EPS projection has moved 0.22% higher.
-LMND is currently a Zacks Rank #4 (Sell).
+LMND is currently sporting a Zacks Rank of #4 (Sell).

 The Insurance - Multi line industry is part of the Finance sector.
-This industry currently has a Zacks Industry Rank of 129, which puts it in the top 50% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 135, which puts it in the bottom 48% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report